 What instruments are commonly used in belly dance music?
 There are lots of them!
-In general, musical instruments can be divided into categories based on how they produce sound: percussion (striking by a hand or beater), winds (blowing air), and strings (bowing or plucking a string.
+In general, musical instruments can be categorised based on how they produce sound.
+Percussion instruments are struck by a hand or beater.
+Winds make sound by blowing air, and strings by bowing or plucking a string.
 Middle Eastern belly dance music uses all three types of instruments.
-Most of these instruments are native to the Middle East, and some are Western instruments that have been adopted.
-In this post, I’ll give common Middle Eastern examples of each of the three types of instruments, along with a sample video clip so you can hear what it sounds like and see how it’s played.
+Most of these instruments are native to the Middle East, but some are adopted Western instruments.
+In this post, I give common Middle Eastern examples of each of the three types of instruments.
+Plus a sample video clip so you can hear what it sounds like and see how it’s played.
 I hope this will help you better hear the instruments as you dance.
 And that you can use this to deepen your belly dance music interpretation.

-I like to know about the different musical instruments I hear in a belly dance song because it helps me more effectively interpret the music in my dance.
-Even at an unconscious level, different musical instruments have different sounds that might trigger different feelings and reactions in you, and thereby, in your dance.
-If you’re interested in learning more about belly dance music, including musical instruments, I recommend attending the JWAAD Understanding Belly Dance Music course – it inspired this post.
+I like to know about the different musical instruments I hear in a belly dance song.
+It helps me more effectively interpret the music in my dance.
+Even at an unconscious level, different musical instruments have different sounds.
+They might trigger different feelings and reactions in you, and thereby, in your dance.
+If you’re interested in learning more about belly dance music, including musical instruments, I recommend attending the JWAAD Understanding Belly Dance Music course.
+It inspired this post.

 The duff is a frame drum, hit with the hands, and held either in the lap or upright.
-It is the heartbeat of the music and keeps the time as well as plays the basic underlying rhythm will little ornamentation.
+It is the heartbeat of the music.
+It keeps the time as well as plays the basic underlying rhythm will little ornamentation.
 It is an instrument originating in and commonly found all over the Middle East across many styles of popular and folkloric music.

 The tabla is a goblet drum, hit with the hands, and held in the lap.
 It plays the fancy rhythmic ornamentation that fills out the basic rhythm played by the duff.
-It is native to and ubiquitous all over the Middle East and is the most common percussion instrument in Middle Eastern popular music.
+It is native to and ubiquitous all over the Middle East.
+It is the most common percussion instrument in Middle Eastern popular music.

 The riq is a small frame drum with cymbals along the side, held in and hit by the hands.
-The cymbals give it a distinctive sound as the drum head is being hit, but the cymbals can also be manipulated directly.
-It is another instrument originating in the Middle East, and it was the most popular classical percussion instrument.
+The cymbals give it a distinctive sound as the drum head is being hit.
+And the cymbals can also be manipulated directly.
+It is another instrument originating in the Middle East.
+It was the most popular classical percussion instrument.

-The nay is a simple blown flute made out of a hollow reed with finger holes which has been played in the Middle East for thousands of years.
+The nay is a simple blown flute made out of a hollow reed with finger holes.
+It has been played in the Middle East for thousands of years.
 It is typically found in folkloric, classical, religious, and to a lesser extent popular musical styles.

 The saxophone is the first of our ‘adopted’ Western instruments which can play Arabic maqamat (melodic modes).
-Sound is produced by blowing through a single-reed mouthpiece attached to a metal body, with finger-operated keys to change pitch.
-It was first popularised in the orchestra of Umm Kulthum, and from there, is now associated mainly with the baladi musical style.
+Sound is produced by blowing through a single-reed mouthpiece attached to a metal body.
+Finger-operated keys change the pitch.
+It was first popularised in the orchestra of Umm Kulthum.
+From there, is now associated mainly with the baladi musical style.
 You may occasionally hear a saxophone baladi taxim, though it is not as common as other baladi instruments.

-Our next adopted Western instrument is the trumpet, again it can play maqamat, either through an extra valve or the built-in tuning slides.
-The musician blows through a metal cupped mouthpiece attached to a coiled metal body with three (or four) piston-valves to change pitch.
-The trumpet is relatively infrequently found in Arabic music, and nowadays is associated with the baladi and shaabi styles.
+Our next adopted Western instrument is the trumpet.
+Again it can play maqamat, either through an extra valve or the built-in tuning slides.
+The musician blows through a metal cupped mouthpiece attached to a coiled metal body.
+Three (or four) piston-valves change the pitch.
+The trumpet is relatively infrequently found in Arabic music.
+Nowadays it is associated with the baladi and shaabi styles.

-I’ve chosen to put the accordion among the wind instruments as its sound is produced through reeds vibrating in a tonal chamber as the musician expands and compresses a bellows.
+I’ve chosen to put the accordion among the wind instruments.
+Its sound is produced through reeds vibrating in a tonal chamber as the musician expands and compresses a bellows.
 The pitch is controlled through depressing keys on a keyboard, which open the tonal chamber for the given pitch.
 The accordion is another adopted Western instrument.
 Over time, it has been modified to play quarter tones for maqamat.
-These days, it’s most commonly associated with baladi music, but is also found within the Arabic orchestra for classical music.
+These days, it’s most commonly associated with baladi music.
+But is also found within the Arabic orchestra for classical music.

-The violin, adopted from the West, replaced simpler indigenous Arabic fiddles, but has been fully Arabasized.
+The violin, adopted from the West, replaced simpler indigenous Arabic fiddles.
+But it has been fully Arabasized.
 The fretless strings mean a violinist can play maqamat with ease.
-It is now thought of as having a quintessential Arabic sound, and is found in many Middle Eastern musical styles, especially classical and popular music.
+It is now thought of as having a quintessential Arabic sound.
+It is found in many Middle Eastern musical styles, especially classical and popular music.

 The oud is a short-necked lute indigenous to the Middle East for thousands of years.
 It has a pear-shaped body and a short neck, usually with 11 strings in groups of 6.
-The musician plucks the strings with a plectrum and adjusts the pitch by pressing the strings on the neck to change their length.
+The musician plucks the strings with a plectrum.
+They adjust the pitch by pressing the strings on the neck to change their length.
 It has a deep, resonant sound.
-Like the kanoun, it’s most often associated with classical Arabic music.
+Like the qanoun, it’s most often associated with classical Arabic music.

-The Arabic keyboard is a fully electronic instrument – sound is produced not through acoustic means but instead is computer-generated when the musician presses the keys.
-Its origins are in the electronic organ from the 1960s and 1970s, and has now been fully adapted to Arabic music, having the ability to play quarter tones (and maqamat).
+The Arabic keyboard is a fully electronic instrument.
+Sound is produced not through acoustic means.
+But instead it is computer-generated when the musician presses the keys.
+Its origins are in the electronic organ from the 1960s and 1970s.
+It has now been fully adapted to Arabic music, having the ability to play quarter tones (and maqamat).
 It can emulate any instrument’s sound at a touch of a button, and can even provide a built-in rhythmic backing track.
-It’s associated today with all types of popular and folk music – either as a synthesiser sound in its own right, or as an emulation of another instrument.
+It’s associated today with all types of popular and folk music.
+Either as a synthesiser sound in its own right, or as an emulation of another instrument.

-Stylistically, melodic instruments are divided into two families: sahb (pulling or stretching) and naqr (plucking or hammering).
-The accordion, violin, and nay fall in the sahb family, and the oud, qanoun, and percussion instruments fall in the naqr family.
+Stylistically, melodic instruments are divided into two families.
+These are sahb (pulling or stretching) and naqr (plucking or hammering).
+The accordion, violin, and nay fall in the sahb family.
+The oud, qanoun, and percussion instruments fall in the naqr family.
 In general, ensembles have a balance of these two types of instrument to have an appropriate amount of variety and contrast.
-For ensembles providing live music for dancers in the Middle East, they can range in sophistication anywhere from a minimum of keyboard (emulating many instruments), tabla, and singer, to a maximum of full orchestra and singer with all types of instruments.
-Usually they fall somewhere in between – with a more prestigious dancer having a larger band with a greater variety of instruments.
+Ensembles providing live music for dancers in the Middle East can range in sophistication.
+Anywhere from a minimum of keyboard (emulating many instruments), tabla, and singer, to a maximum of full orchestra and singer with all types of instruments.
+Usually they fall somewhere in between.
+A more prestigious dancer has a larger band with a greater variety of instruments.

 Next time you dance, see if you can identify each of the instruments in the music.
 How does each one make you feel?
 How does that feeling change your dance?
 Do you dance differently to a solo instrument or to an ensemble?
 With the music, practice moving from instrument to instrument in your ears and in your body.